udacity/cd0627-Web-Services-and-APIs/module_19_apply_resilience_with_resilience4j/exercise/starter/EXERCISE.md

 ### Controller (`OrderController.java`)

-3. Implement the **fallback method** `checkoutFallback` (Step 3) — return a "PENDING — Will process asynchronously" payload when the circuit is open or retries are exhausted.
+3. Implement the **fallback method** `paymentFallback` (Step 3) — return a "PENDING — Will process asynchronously" payload when the circuit is open or retries are exhausted.

 > [!NOTE]
 > The `@CircuitBreaker` and `@Retry` annotations are already present on the `checkout` method.
 Your task is to configure their behavior in YAML and implement the fallback.